falkr/ttm4175/pages/prep-iot-mqtt.md

 ## Publishing Messages

-Imagine you created an MQTT client that runs a certain action when it receives a message, but you are not doen with the component that should send the message.
+Imagine you created an MQTT client that runs a certain action when it receives a message, but you are not done with the component that should send the message.
 To test at least the component that should receive the message, you can use MQTT.FX to publish a message with that content to the topic, and the component under test will behave as if the